-Janis Clay was named executive director of the Civic Caucus effective January 1, 2017.
-Clay has a keen interest in public policy and Businesss and nonprofit corporate governance.
-She has served on numerous business and nonprofit boards, including the Red River Valley & Western Railroad, the Twin Cities & Western Railroad, the Minnesota Prairie Line, the Western Railroad Equipment Company, the Minnesota Zoo Foundation, the Lake Superior Railroad Museum, the North Shore Scenic Railroad, the Epilepsy Foundation of Minnesota, the Lowry Hill Neighborhood Association, and the Civic Caucus.
+Janis Clay is an experienced attorney with a keen interest in public policy and corporate governance and many years of business and nonprofit board service.
+She became executive director of the Civic Caucus in 2017 and in 2020 became Chair and acting executive director.
+In addition to the Civic Caucus, her board service has included the Lake Superior Railroad Museum, North Shore Scenic Railroad, Red River Valley & Western Railroad, Twin Cities & Western Railroad, Minnesota Prairie Line, the Western Railroad Equipment Company, Way to Grow, Magnum Chorum, the Minnesota Zoo Foundation, the Epilepsy Foundation of Minnesota, the Lowry Hill Neighborhood Association, and the Woodbury Chorus and Orchestra.
 She graduated from St. Olaf College with a BA in economics and from the University of Minnesota Law School, where she was a staff member and a managing editor of the Minnesota Law Review.
-In private law practice, she has received the Martindale-Hubbell peer review rating of AV Preeminent since 2001, the highest level of professional excellence.
-Clay served as Secretary-Treasurer of the Civic Caucus from 2009 to 2018.
+In private law practice, she has received the Martindale-Hubbell peer review rating of AV Preeminent for ethical standards and legal ability every year since 2001.

 Long active in civic affairs, Pat Davies served on the Citizens League board as well as on many CL committees.
 She has also been a member of the Guthrie Board, president of state senate spouses club, state League of Women Voters board, chaired the Minnesota Zoo Board, supreme court appointee to Lawyers Trust Account board, attorney general's representative to the Gambling Control Board, gubernatorial appointee to the Environmental Quality Board and the Mississippi River and Recreational Commission.
 Political activities include Congressional District Vice-Chair, delegate to two national Democratic conventions and member of state DFL executive committee.
 Currently a member of state LWV Action Committee, Loring Greenway Board, and Civic Caucus.